The Entrepreneurial Personality: The Human Side of Self-Employment

 The Key Entrepreneurial Trait

 Less than 10% of the population are entrepreneurs.
-The other 90% do not live in or understand that world.
-One might accept that NASCAR drivers love speed, but that’s a far cry from understanding what that need for speed feels like.
-Nor, do the rest of us want to experience that speed.
-It’s the implementation of tools and systems that requires the hands-on person.
-Coaching, teaching and advising are NOT the same as doing.
-That point is missed by those serving or helping entrepreneurs.
+The other 90% neither lives in nor understands that world.
+One might accept that NASCAR drivers love speed, but that’s a far cry from understanding what that need for speed feels like, or the skills and courage needed to achieve it.

 Entrepreneurs are driven by independence.
 It is the varying level of aptitudes, knowledge and independence that determines an entrepreneurial type.
 The Focus Program takes great pains to help emerging entrepreneurs analyze these issues in order to make better decisions about potential self-employment.